-Services that are covered for you What you must pay when you get these services Transportation services (non-Medicare covered) Blue Shield of California provides transportation for plan members.
-Transportation is provided on an as-needed basis to facilitate non-emergent access to healthcare, e.g. physician office visits.
-You pay \$0 for each one-way trip to plan-approved health- related locations (limited to 30 one-way trips per year).
-Note : Arrangements for transportation are handled by Call the Car.
+What you must pay when Services that are covered for you you get these services Transportation services (non-Medicare covered) You pay \$0 for each one-way Blue Shield of California provides transportation for plan trip to plan-approved healthmembers.
+Transportation is provided on an as-needed basis to related locations (limited to facilitate non-emergent access to healthcare, e.g. physician 30 one-way trips per year). office visits.
+Note: Arrangements for transportation are handled by Call the Car.
 You must contact Call the Car at (855) 200-7544 [TTY: 711] 24 hours a day, seven days a week.
 Arrangements for transportation must be made at least 24 hours in advance.
 Call the Car offers a mobile application (CTC-Go) that can be used by Blue Shield AdvantageOptimum Plan members to coordinate healthcare transportation.
 CTC-Go allows you to review upcoming or past reservations, rate your ride, track your driver, cancel an existing reservation, and to schedule a new reservation.
 CTC-Go is available on iOS and Android.
 Search your app store for "CTC-Go" and download the application.

+What you must pay when Services that are covered for you you get these services Urgently needed services You pay \$0 per visit to a network urgent care center Urgently needed services are provided to treat a nonwithin your plan service area. emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your You pay \$45 per visit to an circumstances, it is not possible, or it is unreasonable, to urgent care center outside of obtain services from network providers.
+Examples of urgently your plan service area but needed services that the plan must cover out of network are i) within the United States and you need immediate care during the weekend, or ii) you are its territories (waived if you temporarily outside the service area of the plan.
+Services must are admitted to a hospital be immediately needed and medically necessary.
+If it is within one day for the same unreasonable given your circumstances to immediately obtain condition). the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-You pay \$125 per visit for network. worldwide urgent coverage (waived if you are admitted World-wide coverage. to a hospital within one day for the same condition).
 Services do not apply to the plan's maximum out-of-pocket limit.

-Services that are covered for you

-Urgently needed services

-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
-Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-ofnetwork.

-World-wide coverage.

-Services do not apply to the plan's maximum out-of-pocket limit.
+You have no combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
+Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.